 Using Variables to Track Progress

 Let’s talk about HOW.
 There are probably a few different solutions out there that are equally effective, and I have seen a few that are very labor intensive and confusing.
 For our solution, we added three different Numeric Variables–one for each topic.
 For those of you who are newer to variables, we recommend that you use variables like a container.
 You will use these containers whenever you need to store something.
 In this case, we are going to be storing information that will tell us how many slides the student has seen in a given scene.
-(For more help with Variables, check out Articulate Live or one of the Articulate Training courses offered by Yukon or our global training partners.)
+(For more help with Variables, check out Articulate 360 Training or one of the hands-on Articulate training courses offered by Yukon or our global training partners.)

 From Story View you can easily add a trigger for each slide that assigns the value of that number to the corresponding variable slide (Slide 1 = 1, Slide 2 = 2, etc.).

 Alternate Solution: There are some solutions where you can just add a value to the variable, like a counter, but that would require more triggers and variables than you probably care to add.
 Therefore, while it is an alternate solution, it is not a recommended solution.

 Once you have created all the “adjust variable” triggers, it is time to revisit the Menu Slide.
 From this slide, we will create the triggers to jump to the proper location in each scene.
 In the previous example, each button was triggered to jump to a scene.
 In our new version, we will add a trigger to jump to a slide based on the value of our topic’s numeric variable.
 Therefore, we will need to use Conditions.